OpenCTI-Platform/opencti/docs/docs/deployment/managers.md

 It allows users to search for text content within files uploaded to the platform.

 More information can be found [here](../administration/file-indexing.md).

+## Indicator decay manager

+The indicator decay manager allows to update indicators score automatically based on configured decay rules.

+More information can be found [here](../administration/decay-rules.md).